GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 - What Nienke believed the relationship was during September/October and whether she understood Ryan's romantic investment.
 - Whether any ultimatum or explicit relationship decision occurred between Ryan and Nienke near Valentine's Day weekend.
 - Why Ryan would not let Nienke in when she came to his apartment despite still going to Joe and Lucas's house or remaining intermittently connected to bowling.
+- How much of Ryan's January-February withdrawal from Nienke reflected depression, shame, boundary-setting, romantic disappointment, depleted capacity, or some combination.
 - What Maarten understood or consented to regarding Ryan and Nienke's closeness.
 - Whether Ryan's death was preceded by a note, recording, or other unrecovered communication.